Whitney Ard, mother of 2-year-old who died of fentanyl overdose, sentenced to life in prison

 A jury last month convicted Ard in the June 2022 death of her son.
 Sentencing had been set for Thursday but was pushed back to Monday after Ard's lawyer asked for a new trial.

 Judge Louise Hines rejected the request, and her lawyer Sandra James Page said Friday she would ask the 1st Circuit Court of Appeal to intervene.
-Page says Ard did not intentionally kill the child, but that his death was due to negligence.
+Page says Ard did not intentionally kill the child, but that his death was due to negligence and that she should only spend five years behind bars.

 "This is not an accidental death; it's not a one-time incident.
 You had two prior overdoses then you had a third one that led to death and all the other circumstances led us to the charge of second-degree murder," District Attorney Hillar Moore said.